devesht-ML/Geolocation_Tracker/README.md

 ✅ Responsive UI with clean styling and smooth toast notifications for user feedback.

 🛠️ Tech Stack

-HTML5 & CSS3 for structure and design
+-> HTML5 & CSS3 for structure and design

-Vanilla JavaScript for interactivity
+-> Vanilla JavaScript for interactivity

-Google Maps JavaScript API for real-time mapping
+-> Google Maps JavaScript API for real-time mapping

-Font Awesome for icons

 📁 Files

 index.html: Core structure and layout

 styles.css: Custom styles and theme